user-cont/release-bot/README.md

  1. `conf.yaml` -- a config for the bot itself with some sensitive data (recommended to store in private repo)
  2. `release-conf.yaml` -- stored in upstream repository and contains info on how to release the specific project.

+There are two more files required if you use `gitchangelog` to genereate change logs:
+ 1. `.gitchangelog.rc` -- a config file used by the gitchangelog to specify the regex for converting commits and the output engine
+ 2.  `markdown.tpl` -- a template file used by pystache to genereate markdown

 ## Private repository
 You need to setup a git repository, where you'll store  the `conf.yaml` and `.pypirc` files.